 - Students with a 3.3 grade point average overall and in the upper division major courses may apply for admission to the honors program in their senior year.

-- Cognitive Science H195A and B are offered for 1-3 units per semester on either a letter grade or P/NP basis.
+- Cognitive Science H195A and H195B are offered for 1-3 units per semester on either a letter grade or P/NP basis.

 - Cognitive Science 199 is offered on a P/NP basis only, 1-3 units.

-- After the document has been signed, the student will visit to fill out an online google form and upload a copy of the form at the end and submit the form.
+- After the application has been signed, the student will fill out an online google form(link is external) and upload a copy of the application and submit the form.

 - Based on student experiences, the Cognitive Science Student Association has collected information/tips from students in the program.